Online MBA in Oklahoma

 7. Oral Roberts University

 The Oral Roberts University campus MBA is a comprehensive program that has a clear focus on quantitative disciplines.
-There are seven concentration areas in the course: accounting, finance, entrepreneurship, international business, marketing, management, and non- profit management, and the core courses are designed to cover all of these.
-If you wish to specialize in a specific area, you will need to complete nine hours of course work in that subject’ however, adding a concentration in this way is optional.
-A total of 33.5 credits is required to complete the MBA.
-Without leveling courses, you can complete your degree in three semesters.
+There are seven concentration areas offered in the program: Accounting, Finance, Entrepreneurship, International Business, Marketing, Management, and Non-Profit Management.
+The core courses are designed to cover all of these.
+If you wish to specialize in a specific area, you will need to complete nine hours of coursework in that subject, but concentrations are optional.
+A total of 33.5 credits is required to complete the MBA, which can be completed in as few as three semesters.

 Online MBA Programs in Oklahoma